 Louisiana properties are affordable partly because the state hasn't seen much price appreciation in recent years.
-While U.S. home prices jumped 27 percent in the five years ending in March 2016, property values rose just 19 percent in Louisiana during that period, according to the Federal Housing Finance Agency.
+For the five years ending in September 2019, Louisiana property values rose just 16.5 percent, one of the slowest paces in the nation, according to the Federal Housing Finance Agency.
 If you want to cash in on historically low mortgage rates by refinancing, these sluggish values could pose an obstacle.
 Generally, lenders limit borrowing to 80 percent of the property's value.

 Rock-bottom mortgage rates mean it's an opportune time to refinance a home loan and score some savings.
 If your home has gained value, this might be the moment to lock in a lower rate or dump your private mortgage insurance.
 Say you have a $160,000 loan at 5 percent interest, with a monthly payment of $859.
 Borrowing the same amount at a 3.5 percent rate will cut your payment to $718.
 In another incentive to refi, unlike many states, Louisiana collects no recording tax on home loans.
 MoneyGeek's guide to refinancing your mortgage includes more information about refis.

 Other Louisiana Mortgage Resources